galtproject/galtproject-docs/examples/en/tutorial-pr-create-registry.md

 In the upper part of the window, you can see Factory contract address.
 This Factory will create your Private property Registry.
 ![tutorial-pr-create-registry](https://raw.githubusercontent.com/galtproject/galtproject-docs/master/examples/en/images/tutorial-pr-create-registry.png)
 Fill in the fields required to create Private Registry contracts:
 - **Token name** - name of the token according to ERC721 standart.
-E.g. "Malibu Property registry"
+E.g. "Malibu Property registry".
 - **Token symbol** - token symbol according to ERC721 standart.
 E.g. "MAL".
 - **Default burn timeout for lost tokens** - The token holder's private key may be lost.
 In this case, the Owner of the registry, can create a new token.
 Registry Owner can also initiate the destruction of the old token after a specified time.
 The Owner of the token can always change this parameter, as well as cancel the destruction of the token.
 E.g. "28".
 - **Unit** - minutes, hours or days.
 E.g. "days".